Nicolae Macici

 Nicolae Macici (7 November 1886 – 15 June 1950) was a Romanian lieutenant general during World War II, when he commanded the Romanian First Army, first on the side of the Axis (1941–1944) and then on the side of the Allies (1944–1945).
-Convicted in 1945 by the Bucharest People's Tribunal as a war criminal for his role in the Odessa massacre, he died at Aiud Prison five years later.
+Convicted in 1945 by the Bucharest People's Tribunal as a war criminal for his role in the Odessa massacre, he was sentenced to death, albeit his sentence was later commuted to life prison.
+Macici died at Aiud Prison five years later.

 Biography

 Early years and World War I

 Born in Craiova, he started Infantry Officer School in 1905.
 He graduated in 1907 with the rank of 2nd lieutenant, in the same class as future generals Constantin Sănătescu and Gheorghe Mihail.
 Promoted to lieutenant in 1910, he participated in 1913 in the Second Balkan War.
-From October 1913 to March 1915 he attended the Higher war School in Bucharest and was promoted captain.
+From October 1913 to March 1915 he attended the Higher War School in Bucharest and was promoted captain.

 After the Kingdom of Romania entered World War I on the side of the Allies in August 1916, Macici fought in the Romanian Campaign.
 He commanded a machine-gun company from the 41st Infantry Regiment in the battles at Merișor and the Vulcan Pass.
 For these actions he was awarded in April 1917 the Order of Michael the Brave, 3rd class, and promoted to the rank of major.
 Later that year, at the Battle of Mărășești, he lost his right eye.

 The interwar period

 After the end of the war, he advanced to lieutenant colonel (April 1920) and colonel (July 1927), serving as Chief of Staff for the 2nd, 16th, and 18th Infantry Divisions.
 In 1928 he took command of the 92nd Infantry Regiment in Orăștie, where he met Ileana Dobo, whom he married in 1933.
 (Born in 1913, she was the daughter of Doctor Romulus Dobo, a descendant of István Dobó.)
 From 1932 to 1934, he was the commanding officer at the Land Forces Academy in Sibiu, after which he commanded the 17th Infantry Brigade.
 Upon being promoted to the rank of brigadier general in August 1937, Macici became commander of the 9th Infantry Division.
 In May 1939 he was in command of the Constanța garrison.
-He rose to the rank of major general in October 1939 and was appointed on September 10, 1940 commander of the 2nd Army Corps, which was stationed in Northern Dobruja.
+He rose to the rank of major general in October 1939 and was appointed commander of the 2nd Army Corps, stationed in Northern Dobruja, on 10 September 1940.